Max-SF1/Bot-Ani-RWKV-twitter-bot-detection/README.md

 elusiveness of several bots, bot moderation must be at least partially automated.

 ## Architecture
 We tuned the RWKV architecture and fitted it with a decision head, the hidden-layer embeddings of the model are extracted and concatenated with dimension transformed numerical features (both the ones included in the dataset, and ones we scraped ourselved).
-These get inputed to a small neural network that provides us with classification probabilities.
+These get inputted to a small neural network that provides us with classification probabilities.
 <p align="center">
   <img src="assets/image.png" alt="Twitter Bot Image" width="500"/>
 </p>